8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221101/content.md

 ## Changes to diet and spending

-Did another full self pedicure.
+Did two more self pedicures.
 Removed a fair amount of the big toenail on my right foot.
 It was kinda strange.
 I removed more of the dead skin under the nail and trimmed to the attachment point.

+Had an impacted toenail on the left and did what I could remove dead skin and trim to the attachment point there as well.

-My foot feels much better.
+My feet feel much better from that perspective.

 Diet change is going well.

 I've stepped back the anti-inflammatories to be around every other day.
 On days I don't take an anti-inflammatory, I can feel the pain coming back slightly.
+I’m developing what appears to be a slight [hematoma](https://en.m.wikipedia.org/wiki/Hematoma) at the joint on my right foot and at the top of the toe.
+I’m also starting to feel slight pain in the left big toe.
+Both toes shift more than they used to; almost like they’re trying to find where they’re supposed to be.
+I can still the tendons and ligaments in the right ankle more than normal for me.

-I’ve decided to look into sports medicine caregivers to see what they can determine from examining my gait and whatnot.
+I’ve decided to look into sports medicine service providers to see what they can determine from examining my gait and whatnot.

 ## Personal Capital